revaturelabs/sierra/microservices/README.md

 $ cd sierra/microservices/
 ```

+If you are using Linux, you can use the Makefile included in this repository.
 A basic description of the available Make goals are below.
-If you are using Windows, replace all occurences of `make` with `nmake` for the following instructions.

 ```bash
 # Run the "full" build lifecycle (setup, lint, compile)